auth0/auth0-deploy-cli/README.md

   base_path: basePath,                          // Allow to override basepath, if not take from input_file
   config_file: configFile,                      // Option to a config json
-  config: configObj,                            // Option to sent in json as object strip,                                        // Strip the identifier field for each object type secret                                        // Optionally pass in auth0 client secret seperate from config })
+  config: configObj,                            // Option to sent in json as object
+  export_ids: exportIds,                        // Export the identifier field for each object type secret                                        // Optionally pass in auth0 client secret seperate from config })
   .then(() => console.log('yey export was successful'))